mdn/translated-content-de/files/de/web/css/animation-timeline/view/index.md

   animation-name: grow;
   animation-fill-mode: both;
-  animation-duration: 1ms; /* Firefox erfordert dies, um die Animation anzuwenden */
+  animation-duration: 1ms; /* Firefox requires this to apply the animation */
   animation-timing-function: linear;
 }